wguanicedew/iam/doc/admin-guide/packages.md

 #### Run the service

-The service is managed by Systemd, so to run it use:
+The service is managed by `systemd`, so to run it use:
 ```console
 $ sudo systemctl start iam-login-service
 ```